gkarvounis/libmodbusc-/Readme.md

   req.setNumValues(128);

   // send encoded message from the buffer over some socket object.
-  // req.message_size() returns the number that should be sent. socket.send(
+  // req.message_size() returns the number of bytes that should be sent. socket.send(
     reinterpret_cast<uint8_t*>(&buf),
     req.message_size());